giordebug/verbamanent/docs/source/models/overflow.md

-# Overflow TTS
+# Overflow tts

 Neural HMMs are a type of neural transducer recently proposed for sequence-to-sequence modelling in text-to-speech.
-They combine the best features of classic statistical speech synthesis and modern neural TTS, requiring less data and fewer training updates, and are less prone to gibberish output caused by neural attention failures.
-In this paper, we combine neural HMM TTS with normalising flows for describing the highly non-Gaussian distribution of speech acoustics.
+They combine the best features of classic statistical speech synthesis and modern neural tts, requiring less data and fewer training updates, and are less prone to gibberish output caused by neural attention failures.
+In this paper, we combine neural HMM tts with normalising flows for describing the highly non-Gaussian distribution of speech acoustics.
 The result is a powerful, fully probabilistic model of durations and acoustics that can be trained using exact maximum likelihood.
 Compared to